linuxfoundation/lfevents/docs/devguide.md

 * Composer, Terminus, npm and wp-cli commands should be run in Lando rather than on the host machine.
 This is done by prefixing the desired command with `lando`.
 For example, after a change to composer.json, run `lando composer update` rather than `composer update`.

-* Run `lando pull --code=none` at any time to pull down a fresh copy of the database and files from the live instance on Pantheon
+* Repeat steps 6 and 7 above to download a fresh copy of the database.

 -----